msc-acse/acse-9-independent-research-project-dapolak/README.md

 There are two options from there.
 You must copy past the path to the library in the FileStore, by clicking Copy in the Source section and use the path to:
 - If admnistrator rights for the cluster you're running your notebook on are granted, you can install the library directly onto your cluster
 - Else, you can install the library onto your notebook directly by running the following code.
-Note that the cluster use cannot be optimised for ML:
+Note that the cluster used cannot be optimised for ML in order for this code to run:

 ```python
 if "-ml-" not in runtime: